 Parking at the Fremont Street Experience

 If you’re headed to the Fremont Street Experience, there are several options when it comes to parking.
 There are self-parking garages near the Fremont Street Experience, and valet parking at several casinos in the area, including the Golden Nugget, Fremont, and Four Queens.

-You can also find street parking that charges by the hour, or may be free at some times of the day.
+Also, you can find street parking that charges by the hour, or there may be free street parking at some times of the day.
 Be sure to check the signs around street parking because parking is prohibited during certain hours and it can differ even based on which side of the street you’re parked on.

 For convenient access to Container Park, consider parking at the El Cortez self-parking area.
 The price to park at the El Cortez changes based on the day and time that you are parking, so be sure to check what the rates are.
 You can also find street parking in the area that charges by the hour, or pay-to-park lots.
 Many businesses and restaurants will validate a couple of hours of parking if you purchase something at their location.